rudijs/serverless-e2e-typescript-example/README.md

 # serverless-e2e-typescript-example

-Code repository for the blog post on end to end testing aws serverless api's with Typescript and Jest.
+Code repository for the [blog post](https://rudijs.github.io/2020-04/aws-serverless-typescript-end-to-end-testing-with-jest/) on end to end testing aws serverless api's with Typescript and Jest.

 If you find any typo's or cut-n-paste errors or mistakes please let me know.

+Please also comment if you have any improvement suggestions.

 The follow steps and examples was created on April 15th 2020 using: